scsm-ua/kirtan-guide-en/songs/jiv-jago-jiv-jago-gaurachanda-bole.md

     enechi auṣadhi māyā nāśibāro lāgi’ hari-nāma mahā-mantra lao tumi māgi’

-“I have brought the medicine for destroying the il- lusion of māyā .
-Now pray for this Hari-nāma-mahāman- tra and take it.”
+“I have brought the medicine for destroying the illusion of māyā .
+Now pray for this Hari-nāma-mahāmantra and take it.”

 #### 5

     bhakativinoda prabhura-charaṇe poḍiyā sei hari-nāma-mantra loilo māgiyā

-Ṭhākur Bhakti Vinod fell at the lotus feet of Lord Gaurāṅga, and after begging for the Holy Name he re- ceived that *mahāmantra* .
+Ṭhākur Bhakti Vinod fell at the lotus feet of Lord Gaurāṅga, and after begging for the Holy Name he received that *mahāmantra* .